 LIFE on Carrownagappul Bog

-According to the most recently survey results (Raised Bog Monitoring Project 2013 (Fernandez et al.)) Active Raised Bog covers 28.07ha (8.68%) of the high bog area.
+According to the survey results (Raised Bog Monitoring Project 2013 (Fernandez et al.)) carried out before The Living Bog came on the peatlands scene, Active Raised Bog covered 28.07ha (8.68%) of the high bog area on Galway’s Living Bog.
 High quality Active Raised Bog consists of both central ecotope and active flush.
 High quality Active Raised Bog comprises only 4.12ha, consisting of both central ecotope (2.74ha) and active flushes (1.38ha).
 The micro-topography of central ecotope consists of pools, low hummocks, high hummocks, hollows and lawns, and the wet ground is mostly very soft to quaking.

 The pools are generally large and interconnecting, with substantial S. cuspidatum cover and only occasional algae, and they cover in the range of 11-25% of the ecotope.
 S. papillosum and S. magellanicum are frequent at pool edges, while S. capillifolium dominates the interpool hummocks.
 Hummocks of S. austinii and S. fuscum are also present, though rare.